 “I quickly returned to doing the things that I enjoy and feel like I’ve been given a second chance at life,” says Mr. Barnhart.

 Overcoming his diagnosis, especially given its severity, Mr. Barnhart has a new perspective on life, his purpose and his goal to help others.
-Inspired by the compassionate, exceptional surgical care he received from Dr. Carol Salem and the entire Scripps robotic surgery team, he is dedicated to giving back.
+Inspired by the compassionate, exceptional surgical care he received from Carol Salem, MD, and the entire Scripps robotic surgery team, he is dedicated to giving back.